-This section describes general methods for implementation of mitigation activities that would occur throughout all of the mitigation sites.
-These activities include site preparation, weed removal, planting, and erosion control BMPs that would be implemented as applicable to a given site.
-In addition, all mitigation activities will avoid impacts to nesting birds and will follow the breeding season dates listed in the Project Final Environmental Impact Report/Environmental Impact Statement (EIR/EIS) (Aspen Environmental Group 2008).
+This section describes general methods for implementation of mitigation activities that would occur on the Suckle Mitigation Site.
+These activities include site preparation, weed removal, and erosion control BMPs that would be implemented as applicable to a given site.
+In addition, all mitigation activities will avoid impacts to nesting birds and will follow the breeding season dates listed in the Project Final Environmental Impact Report/Environmental Impact Statement (EIR/EIS; Aspen Environmental Group 2008).